keboola/developers-docs/extend/common-interface/folders.md

 **Note**: Exchanging data via ABS is currently only available for input mapping.

-## Exchanging Data via Workspace
+## Exchanging Data via Database Workspace

 *Note: this is a preview feature and may change considerably in future.*

 The component may also exchange data with Storage [using Workspaces](https://keboola.docs.apiary.io/#reference/workspaces).
 This mode of operation can be enabled by setting the **Staging storage input** or **Staging storage output** option to **Workspace Snowflake** or **Workspace Redshift**.
 A workspace is an isolated database to which data are loaded before the component job is run and unloaded when the job finishes.
 The workspace is created just before the job starts and is deleted when the job is terminated.

 If this option is enabled, the table data folder will contain only manifest files.
 The actual data will be loaded as database tables into the workspace database.
 The `destination` in input and `source` in output refer to database table names.
 This mode of operation is useful for components which want to manipulate data using SQL queries.
 The component can run arbitrary queries against the database.
 The database credentials are available in the [`authorization` section](/extend/common-interface/config-file/#configuration-file-structure) of the configuration file:

 {% highlight json %}